Saumil343/Devops-Project-6/README.md

 6) AWS RDS INSTANCE
 - i used mysql database and created a t3.micro rds instande along with mysql versin 5.6
  ![image](https://user-images.githubusercontent.com/53990452/186218602-bb7d1a8a-2769-4a03-b4a9-0682ca69e19b.png)

+<b> Conclusion </b>
+Congratulations!
+You have successfully set up a CI/CD pipeline using Jenkins, Ansible, Docker, and AWS services.
+By following the steps outlined in this workshop, you can automate the deployment of your web application to an Apache server running on an AWS EC2 instance.
+Feel free to explore additional features and customizations to further enhance your CI/CD workflow.

+Note: Please refer to the original screenshots for a visual representation of the steps outlined above.